stechstudio/laravel-metrics/README.md

 use STS\Metrics\Contracts\ShouldReportMetric;
 use STS\Metrics\Traits\ProvidesMetric;

-class OrderPlaced implements ShouldReportMetric {
+class OrderReceived implements ShouldReportMetric {
     use ProvidesMetric;
 ```

-In this case, the trait will build a metric called `order_placed` (taken from the class name) with a value of `1`.
+In this case, the trait will build a metric called `order_received` (taken from the class name) with a value of `1`.

 #### Customizing event metric data